ApolloAuto/apollo/docs/howto/how_to_leverage_scenario_editor.md

 You can save your scenario by clicking on `Save` in the file menu.
 ```
 Note:
 The minimum requirements of saving a scenario are to configure all required attributes in the “General” and “Ego Car” configurations.
-If not, a pop-up failure message window will highlight what you are still required to configure.
+If not, a pop-up window with a failure message will highlight what you are still required to configure.
 ```

 ## Running a New Scenario